KyawHtetLinn/Parking-Occupancy-Analysis/README.md

 > YoloV7 training , we can see [the training notebook]()<br/>
 > Occupancy Analysis , we can see [the inference notebook]()

-## Occupancy per zone and for all zones
+## Occupancy analysis per zone and for all zones
 ```
 Zone 1 had an average occupancy of 47% with a median occupancy of 47%.
 Zone 2 had an average occupancy of 69% with a median occupancy of 71%.